charlieegan3/tool-airtable-contacts/README.md

 * Download contact data
 * Generate vCard file for one or more contacts
-* Sync the contacts to
+* Sync the contacts to carddav server
-  * carddav server
-  * Dropbox location
-  * Local file

 Example config file: